-The CES 2020 session titled What’s Next for Vehicle Automation featured a panel discussion moderated by Finch Fulton, deputy assistant secretary for Transportation Policy at the U.S. Department of Transportation along with Sterling Anderson co-founder and chief product officer for Aurora, Josh Switkes, founder and CEO of truck technology and automation company, Peloton Technology, Deborah Hersman, chief safety officer at self-driving technology development company, Waymo and Ralph Lauxmann, senior vice president Systems & Technology at German automotive manufacturing company, Continental Automotive.
+The CES 2020 session titled What’s Next for Vehicle Automation featured a panel discussion moderated by Finch Fulton, deputy assistant secretary for Transportation Policy at the U.S. Department of Transportation along with Sterling Anderson co-founder and chief product officer for Aurora, Josh Switkes, co-founder of truck technology and automation company, Peloton Technology, Deborah Hersman, chief safety officer at self-driving technology development company, Waymo and Ralph Lauxmann, senior vice president Systems & Technology at German automotive manufacturing company, Continental Automotive.

 With an emphasis on connectivity and vehicle automation, the panelists talked about levels of reliability and trust.

 For instance, Peloton’s Switkes, who formerly developed production control systems for Volkswagen and Audi, pointed out, “The biggest challenge for autonomous trucks is getting that long range of sensing and perception with low rate of false positives and low rate of false negatives..
 That’s more than a sensor challenge; it’s a sensor and software challenge.”

 Aurora’s Sterling, who has a Ph.D. from MIT in robotics, highlighted the need for a compelling sensing solution for long range sensing.
 Instead of conventional pulse modulated amplitude systems, his company is focused on frequency-modulated continuous wave LiDAR, which opens up new opportunities for safe operations at high speeds.

 When asked specifically what’s next for vehicle automation on the road to autonomy, the panelists all offered different perspectives.
 Lauxmann from Continental believes the first step to autonomous operation will be parking maneuvering in urban environments.